US unemployment claims hit 6.6 million

 The stunning report Thursday from the Labor Department showed that job cuts are mounting against the backdrop of economies in the United States and abroad that have almost certainly sunk into a severe recession as businesses close across the world.

+Applications for unemployment benefits generally reflect the pace of layoffs.
+Combined with last week's report that 3.3 million people sought unemployment aid two weeks ago, the U.S. economy has now suffered nearly 10 million layoffs in just the past several weeks — far exceeding the figure for any corresponding period on record.

+Some of last week's jobless claims are likely delayed filings from the previous week, when state offices that handle unemployment benefits were overwhelmed by a surge of online and telephone claims.

-The figure for last week is much higher than the previous record of 3.3 million reported for the previous week.
-The surging layoffs have led many economists to envision as many as 20 million lost jobs by the end of April.
+The accelerating layoffs have led many economists to envision as many as 20 million lost jobs by the end of April.
+That would be more than double the 8.7 million jobs lost during the Great Recession.
 The unemployment rate could spike to as high as 15% this month, above the previous record of 10.8% set during a deep recession in 1982.

 Many employers are slashing their payrolls to try to stay afloat because their revenue has collapsed, especially at restaurants, hotels, gyms, movie theaters and other venues that depend on face-to-face interaction.
 Auto sales have sunk, and factories have closed.

-Stay-at-home orders, imposed by most U.S. states, have intensified pressure on businesses, most of which face rent, loans and other bills that must be paid.
+More than two-thirds of the U.S. population are under stay-at-home orders, imposed by most U.S. states.
+That has intensified pressure on businesses, most of which face rent, loans and other bills that must be paid.

-Congress significantly expanded the unemployment benefits system in last week's $2.2 trillion economic rescue package.
+The White House and Congress expanded the unemployment benefits system in last week's $2.2 trillion economic rescue package.
 That legislation added $600 a week in jobless aid, on top of what recipients receive from their states.
 This will enable many lower-income workers to manage their expenses and even increase their purchasing power and support the economy.

 It also makes many more people eligible for jobless aid, including the self-employed, contractors, and so-called "gig economy" workers such as Uber and Lyft drivers.